Uncategorised

 Conveyancing solicitors negligence – The pitfalls of joint ownership

-Professional negligence solicitor, Emma Slade examines the pitfalls of joint ownership and the important legal distinction between a Joint Tenant and a Tenant in Common.
+Professional negligence solicitor, Emma Slade looks at conveyancing solicitors negligence, examining the pitfalls of joint ownership and the important legal distinction between a Joint Tenant and a Tenant in Common.

 There seems to be a natural presumption between cohabitees that, when they purchase a property, their contributions to the purchase, running and maintaining the property will be properly reflected in the division of funds when they split up.
 Unfortunately, the law is not quite so simple.
 There is a plethora of case law which has dominated the last forty or so years, in which judges have attempted to come up with sound and fair guidance on how to deal with this sort of situation.
 It would not be unfair to suggest that this effort has not been entirely successful.